 Junior Science Club is a precursor to the CREST award project.
 It allows Year 7 and 8 pupils the chance to plan and carry out the experiments that they may not have time to try during lessons.

 Junior Engineering Club encourages students to try their hand at applying their scientific knowledge and their problem-solving skills in practical situations.
 They take part in national competitions based on engineering, design and robotic challenges.
 In addition, the Medical Society organises its own events, as well as visiting the Eton Medical Society for regular talks.
 Pupils compete successfully in Olympiads in all three sciences.

 Religious Studies is taught to all girls in Years 7, 8 and 9, and is a core subject at GCSE.
-Theology is then an option at A Level, but all girls continue with at least two terms of Religious Studies in the Sixth Form.
+Theology is then an option at A Level, but all girls continue with a programme of philosophical, religious and ethical thought in the Sixth Form.

 In Years 7 to 8, girls follow a course inspired by the CTS series The Way, The Truth and The Life.
 They explore subjects such as the person of Jesus, the nature of discipleship, and the meaning of the Hebrew scripture.
 The course makes imaginative use of drama, art, music and film in delivering the syllabus.

-In Year 9 girls begin with a study of vocation and conscience, and then move on to begin the GCSE course.
+In Year 9 girls begin with an exploration of philosophical and ethical concepts, and then move on to begin the GCSE course.